-Long Term ContractMeans a contract with a duration period exceeding one year.
-Measurable Objectives Measurable objectives identify very specific things that the Municipality intends doing or delivering in order to achieve the strategic objectives and ultimately the strategic goals it has set.
+Long Term ContractMeans a contract with a duration period exceeding one year. intends doing or delivering in order to achieve the strategic objectives and ultimately the strategic goals it has set.
 There must therefore be a direct causal link running from the measurable objective to one or more of the strategic objectives.